Big Time Studios is raising $21M to bring NFTs to game economies

 Making NFTs safe for big game companies

-Investors are pouring money into NFTs, but it’s a good question as to whether NFTs will become a little wave that gets your feet wet in the game industry, or they will be a tidal wave that will sweep through it all.
+Investors are pouring money into NFTs, but it’s a good question as to whether NFTs will become a little wave that gets your feet wet in the game industry, or they will be a tidal wave that will sweep through it.
 Meilich hopes it will be the latter, but he sees obstacles that have to be overcome.
-Travis Scher, managing partner at North Island Ventures, said in a statement that the market for in-game assets is massive, but players don’t have the right to own and trade the items they purchase, for the most part.
+Travis Scher, a managing partner at North Island Ventures, said in a statement that the market for in-game assets is massive, but players don’t have the right to own and trade the items they purchase, for the most part.
 In-game NFTs can give players true ownership and that will bring the metaverse a step closer to fruition, he said.

 “It’s a platform for other gaming companies to introduce NFT’s into their economies,” Meilich said.
 “We’re starting from the place of the realization that if you look at the Ethereum blockchain, there is a lot of data that shows how much people are spending on NFT’s.
 For the audience that has been playing first-generation blockchain games, we see that they’ve been spending up to six times more than people do on traditional free-to-play games.
 It’s a very compelling business case.
 It’s not only good for the players, because they have more control over their items, but it should also be good for the economy of the game studios, because was the items are transferable.”

-The company’s flagship title is Big Time, an adventure across space and time.
+The company’s flagship game is Big Time, an adventure across space and time.
 It starts at a school at the end of time that is run by headmaster Albert Einstein.
-The story puts the player in the driver’s seat of their own time machine, allowing them to collect legendary items from amazing historical battles, said Alexander, in an interview with GamesBeat.
+The story puts the player in the driver’s seat of their own time machine, allowing them to collect legendary items from amazing historical battles, said Alexande, in an interview with GamesBeat.

 “The gameplay is a combination of fast action gameplay from God of War, mixed up with co-op like in World of Warcraft and Diablo, with a lot of procedural loot systems,” Alexander said.
 “The world itself is split into three areas.
 You’ve got your World of Warcraft style, big space where you meet up with other players and show up all your cool loot.
 Then you’ve got these procedurally generated dungeons that you go into with a party of six.
 And then there is Epoch City, which is where you meet up in a big space.
 This gives us a varied set of gameplay.”